This blog may contain affiliate links. Read our disclosure policy for more info.

 Discover Cars also has a wide selection of pick-up and drop-off points.
 Just remember to select this option when searching!
 This makes it easy if you’re flying into one destination and out from another.

 Some of the most popular destinations to rent a car in New Zealand are major cities.
 Auckland, Wellington, Christchurch, and Queenstown have main airports which means they’ll also have the largest selection of rental cars.
-And since Auckland has the largest airport, rental companies here have the most options.
+And since Auckland has the largest airport, renting a car in Auckland means you have the most options from rental companies here.

 Discover Cars offers rentals in all these cities, as well as more remote places in the country.
 I use them regularly and have never had a bad experience!